By Juliano Oliveira

 In the campaign proposed in Dungeons & Dragons, players may encounter obstacles that will only be overcome through a team effort.

 “Other people in the team giving feedback may also change their own ideas on certain things.
-They might think they want to do something, but then someone else might have a different view, so, it is time to negotiate and compromise”, says Dr Taggart.
+So, for example, they might think they want to do something, but then someone else might have a different view, so it is time to negotiate and compromise”, says Dr Taggart.

 “There’s just so many different moments where people can work on their personal goals.
-We can be really creative and flexible within the campaign as well.”
+So we can be really creative and flexible within the campaign as well.”

 “If somebody identifies at the beginning of a campaign that they want to be able to feel confident ordering coffee at the local coffee shop, we can embed that into the campaign.
-They can practise how it would be like ordering something in everyday life.”
+So they can practise how it would be like ordering something in everyday life.”

-The idea behind the adoption of D&D as an educational platform came from David Smith, one of the game’s mentor at AQ.
-He reflected on his own experience as a player and realised that it would be an exceptional tool for those seeking communicational goals.
+The idea behind the adoption of D&D as an educational platform came from David Smith, one of the game’s mentors at AQ.
+He reflected on his own experience as a player and realised that it would be an exceptional tool for those seeking communication goals.

 “We piloted the program at Studio G with a small group of participants, and we had massive progress with their goals.
 We started to think we could offer this as a program,” tells Dr Taggar.